Starkville, Mississippi: In popular culture

-And you go to the Starkville city jail.The song appears on the album At San Quentin.
+The song appears on the album At San Quentin.

 From November 2 to 4, 2007, the Johnny Cash Flower Pickin' Festival was held in Starkville.
 At the festival, Cash was offered a symbolic posthumous pardon by the city.
 They honored Cash's life and music, and the festival was expected to become an annual event.
 The festival was started by Robbie Ward, who said: "Johnny Cash was arrested in seven places, but he only wrote a song about one of those places."

 In 2021, a Mississippi Country Music Trail marker honoring Cash was installed in Starkville near the Oktibbeha County Jail.

 In 2014, Gordon Ramsay visited the Hotel Chester in his series Hotel Hell in a successful attempt to help the struggling hotel remain in business.